 Unless the Company Custodian has not complied with the standard of care set forth above, the Company Custodian will not be liable for (i) any act or omission in the course of, or connected to, rendering the services under the Company Custodian Agreement or (ii) loss to, or diminution of, the Property.
 The Company Custodian will not be liable at any time for indirect, incidental, special, or consequential damages and damages for loss of profits, revenue or savings (actual or anticipated), economic loss, loss of data or loss of goodwill.
-For greater certainty, and except to the extent that the Company Custodian has breached the standard of care referred to above, the Company Custodian will not be responsible for: (a) the authenticity or validity of title to any Property which the Company Custodian did not arrange itself to have appropriately registered; (b) any act or omission required or demanded by any governmental, taxing, regulatory or other competent authority in any country in which all or part of the Property is held or which has jurisdiction over the Company Custodian or the Company Custodian; (d) any failure to act on directions of the Company, if the Company Custodian reasonably believed that to do so might result in breach of applicable law or regulation or the terms of the Company Custodian Agreement; or (e) any Property which the Company Custodian does not hold or which is not directly controlled by the Company Custodian, its affiliates or it's appointed agents (including sub-custodians).
+For greater certainty, and except to the extent that the Company Custodian has breached the standard of care referred to above, the Company Custodian will not be responsible for: (a) the authenticity or validity of title to any Property which the Company Custodian did not arrange itself to have appropriately registered; (b) any act or omission required or demanded by any governmental, taxing, regulatory or other competent authority in any country in which all or part of the Property is held or which has jurisdiction over the Company Custodian or the Company; (c) any loss resulting from an event of force majeure, or any other event or factor beyond the reasonable control of the Company Custodian; (d) any failure to act on directions of the Company, if the Company Custodian reasonably believed that to do so might result in breach of applicable law or regulation or the terms of the Company Custodian Agreement; or (e) any Property which the Company Custodian does not hold or which is not directly controlled by the Company Custodian, its affiliates or it's appointed agents (including sub-custodians).